-The Government of Alberta (GoA) is proposing to replace the Alberta RCMP with a smaller Alberta Provincial Police Service (APPS) which would cost Albertans hundreds of millions more for far fewer fully-trained police officers.
+The Government of Alberta (GoA) is proposing to replace the Alberta RCMP with an Alberta Provincial Police Service (APPS) that would cost Albertans hundreds of millions more for fewer boots on the ground.

 A transition creates real risks to ongoing policing improvements, including proven-successful crime reduction strategies in rural and remote communities.

 - Rural policing is complex and quickly evolving requiring officers to be fully trained for any possible event or issue in large areas with few neighbours and back-up.

 - The Alberta RCMP dedicated 30 officers and 40 civilians to a Crime Reduction Strategy, which has led to a successful 10% decrease in crime rates for rural detachments and 6% for municipal detachments in 2018.
 An expensive, smaller, and disruptive new police force would put this progress at risk.